naumazeredo/cp-platform-labprog/INSTALL.md

 Now open your browser and visit the url `http://localhost:8080/sophos`.

+# Build

+To build Servlet .java files you first need to have an environment variable `CLASSPATH` containing the value: `<Tomcat install folder>/lib/servlet-api.jar`.

+Use `make` (or build by hand) to build all source codes in `src` folder to `ROOT/WEB-INF/classes` folder.

 # Contributing

 Create/modify the Servlet java source files in `src` folder.
 Use `make` (or build by hand)